Who We Are

 For several years before joining the staff of Bolinas Museum, Elia Haworth volunteered and curated several exhibitions for the museum.
 In 1999 the museum director Dolores Richards asked Elia to be her assistant for a month.
 That was 19 years ago and today she holds the institutional memory of the organization.
 Elia has worn many hats at the museum including curating more than 100 exhibitions and gathering Bolinas community history.
 Elia supported herself as an artist in many mediums before joining the staff.
 Her creativity is inspired by nature and natural history.
 She has lived in coastal Marin for 47 years.×

 Chrysanthe Gussis is an investor and advisor to early stage companies.
 She has deep finance, operational, legal and business strategy experience shaping new industries, new business models, and new asset classes, and scaling high volume, high growth businesses.
-She has been in the trenches with founders in the most critical moments of building a company, and has particular expertise with businesses whose products reduce carbon emissions.
+She has particular expertise in financing strategy with businesses whose products reduce carbon emissions.
 Additionally, she serves on several corporate, government, non-profit and advisory boards.

-As an early hire at SolarCity during an 8-year period of year-over-year doubling in growth, she helped make solar energy cheaper.
-Developing and scaling its financing programs and products, she played a key role in SolarCity’s growth from a small startup to a transformative energy platform and publicly traded company, deploying gigawatts of solar assets across the United States.
+As an early hire at SolarCity during an 8-year period of year-over-year doubling in growth, Chrysanthe helped make solar energy cheaper by developing scalable, lower-cost financing.
+She played a key role in SolarCity’s growth from a small startup to a transformative energy platform and publicly traded company, deploying gigawatts of solar assets across the United States.
 She also has 20 years of experience in a wide range of financings, partnerships, acquisitions, and consumer, commercial, and corporate transactions.

 Sara is a partner with the law firm of Sidley Austin LLP where she heads their Northern California litigation practice and is global co-leader of their Securities and Shareholder Litigation practice.
 Sara, her husband, two children and dog have been part time residents of Bolinas and frequent visitors to the Bolinas Museum for 15 years.
 She is also on the board of the Legal Aid Society in San Francisco.
 Sara joined the Board in 2014 and currently serves on the Finance & Governance Committee.×